 The line crossed another low viaduct before approaching the station at La Colle sur Loup.
 I could not did this viaduct and it appears that it has been swallowed up by earthworks for the modern day road.

 The station at La College is similar in construction to that at St. Paul.
 Much of the building still remains as can be seen in the photos below.
+The largest of these images was taken in 2021 by Richard Bird.

 The route then continued along the Avenue de Grasse into Cagne.
 The terminus of the line was at the south-east end of the Avenue de Grasse.
 I believe that the more modern buildings in the next photograph were built on what was the tramway terminus.